Michaelvasandani/cse15l-lab-reports/laberport3.md

 * Using `-type f` instructs the computer to look for regular files only.
 This is useful for operations that should be applied specifically to files, such as searching for files by name or extension.

 ### 3. `-iname`
+* example 1:
 ```
 (base) michaelvasandani@MacBook-Pro-128 technical % find government/Alcohol_Problems -iname "*session2*txt"
 government/Alcohol_Problems/Session2-PDF.txt
 ```
+* In this example the `-iname` option allows users to perform case-insensitive search for file names, In this example specifically I am using it to find files with that contains the string session2 its file name, regardless of the capitalisation.
 * example 2:
 ```
 (base) michaelvasandani@MacBook-Pro-128 technical % find 911report -iname "*.txt"